Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Hours: 12:00–14:30, 19:00–22:30 (closed Wed/Thu off-season)

 Marius Bernard has been running this family restaurant since 1985, and it shows in the confidence of the kitchen.
-The cassoulet here is the Castelnaudary style—no tomatoes, no shortcuts.
-They also do an excellent foie gras ravioli with mushroom ceps sauce that I've dreams about.
-The wine cellar is supposedly the best in the region, and sitting in the courtyard under the plane trees feels like you've stumbled into a secret that the tour groups haven't found yet.
+The cassoulet here is the Castelnaudary style—no tomatoes, no shortcuts, cooked long enough that the beans have absorbed the duck fat completely.
+They also do an excellent foie gras ravioli with mushroom cèpe sauce that I have dreamed about on multiple train rides away from Carcassonne.
+The wine cellar is the best in the Cité, with serious Minervois and Corbières bottles at prices that would make a Parisian sommelier weep.
+Sitting in the courtyard under the plane trees feels like you have stumbled into a secret the tour groups have not found yet—though by now, enough people know about it that you should book ahead.

 Restaurant Comte Roger